bbest/adv-gis-topics/wk3/GDAL.md

     ...
     done

-This is a **bash** loop, almost identical to a `for` loop in Python.
+This is a *bash* `for` loop, almost identical to a `for` loop in Python.
 The loop executes as many times as there are words in `$rasters`, with the value of `file` set to each word successively.
 In this case, the loop executes twice, once with `file=global_pop` and once with `file=claybark_dem`.

-> Note: Unlike Python, indentation doesn't matter in bash scripts.
+> Note: Unlike Python, indentation doesn't matter in *bash* scripts.
 The indentation in this script is solely to make it easier for you to read (a **highly** recommended practice.)

 `gdalwarp` is GDAL's all-purpose spatial transformer.
 It can do subsetting, re-projection, and a bunch of other stuff; see the [gdalwarp manual page](http://www.gdal.org/gdalwarp.html) for details.
 First, we'll use it to clip the input ArcGIS grid file to the outline of our region-of-interest, also convert it from grid to GeoTIFF format: